facjure/atomic/README.md

 Atomic
 =======

-Atomic is a wrapper on Datomic, designed with a declarative api for working with Facts, Schemas, and Rules.
+A tiny library on Datomic, with a declarative api for working with Facts, Schemas, and Rules.

 ## Getting Started

-Add the following to Leiningen or Boot dependency:

-	[facjure/atomic "0.2.0"]

 For in-memory datomic, setup: